 The Victim Services/Restorative Justice Coordinator also provides training for DYC staff regarding the responsibilities of the Division under the Victim Rights Act, the impact of crime on victims, and Victim Empathy Class facilitator training.

-Victims are responsible for notifying the Division of Youth Corrections of changes to their personal contact information.
+Crime victims will receive critical stage notification if they have provided and maintain accurate and current contact information with DYC staff.
+Crime Victims are responsible for notifying the Division of Youth Corrections to initiate changes to their personal contact information by emailing Spiro.Koinis@state.co.us

 Restorative Community Justice (RCJ) practices and principles have been utilized over many centuries to, “… to involve, to the extent possible those who have a stake in a specific offense and to collectively identify and address harms, needs and obligations, in order to heal and put things as right as possible.”
 (Zehr, 2002)